bhuvanakrishna/optimise-react/ml/README.md

 `optimise_cli.py` can analyse a React project and optionally generate optimised code with an LLM.
 You may use a local transformers model with `--llm` or call a remote OpenAI model with `--openai-model`.
+Pass `--verbose` to see detailed logs during the generation step.

 ### Local model